microsoft/msrd-rest-samples/Powershell/readme.md

       -testFileFolder <Path to the local files on disk to be uploaded to the storage account and eventually the VM> `
 ```

+> NOTE: Although this sample includes Azure Subscription ID and Storage Account parameters,
+it is not a MSRD requirement to have an Azure subscription or an Azure storage account
+if the test files are already publicly available from an HTTP address.
+You can instead upload your binaries and seed files to any internet location accessible from HTTP.